Skrimpton/tkinter-multisearch/README.md

 * a json file
 * an icon file, i'm just realizing.
 Any .png or .ico will do.

-Replace included icon.ico (on windows) or icon.png (linux) with your own if you're paranoid.
+Replace included icon.ico ( windows ) or icon.png ( linux ) with your own if you're paranoid.